-Follow the procedures below for Abutter Notification:
+Abutter Notification:

-☐ Compile an abutters list from the Tax Warrant and the Tax Map & Lot with names,

-- ☐ Address and submit a #10 envelope and a certified mail receipt for each abutter.
+- 1. Compile an abutters list from the Tax Warrant and the Tax Map with names, addresses and Tax Map numbers of each Abutter.
+(Both warrants are located at the Planning Office; a more updated Tax Warrant can be found at the Tax Assessor's Office) - 2.
+If the Town is an abutter, identify The Town of Wolfeboro on the Abutter list.
+Do not address an envelope or certified mail slip for the Town as they are notified by the submission of your application. - 3.
+Address and submit a #10 envelope and a certified mail receipt for each abutter.
 Include your name and address and the name and address or your agent, land surveyor, engineer, architect, and/or soil scientist if any of the above has placed their professional seal or name on the plan. - Current Certified Postage must be affixed to each envelope.
-(See attached example) - □ Keep the Certified mail slips with the envelopes, but be sure to address both the envelopes and slips or provide labels for office staff to assemble.
+(See attached example) - 4.
+Keep the Certified mail slips separate from the envelopes, but be sure to either address the slips or provide labels for office staff to assemble.